erikdubois/AntergosGnome/README.md

 	use brasero, xfburn or others

-During this installation you will have to choose which graphical environment to choose.
+During this installation you will have to choose your desktop environment (DE).

 At the time of writing you can choose

 	- base installation (no DE)
-	- gnome
+	- GNOME
 	- kde
 	- cinnamon
 	- mate